What Christmas was like the year you were born

 2013: 'Frozen' hits theaters in time for the holidays

-Released on Thanksgiving, Disney’s “Frozen” captured hearts with its sweeping snowy landscapes and Elsa’s ballad “Let It Go.”
-The film’s popularity quickly carried over into the Christmas season, but its late release gave it staying power.
-A year after its release, forecasters projected that Elsa dolls would be the hottest toy of the Christmas season, as it was released too close to the holiday to make it onto wish lists the year before.
+Released on Thanksgiving, Disney's "Frozen" captured hearts with its sweeping snowy landscapes and Elsa's ballad "Let It Go."
+The film's popularity quickly carried over into the Christmas season, but its late release gave it staying power.
+A year after its release, forecasters projected that Elsa dolls would be the hottest toy of the Christmas season because it was released too close to the holiday to make it onto wish lists the year before.

 2014: Pope Francis prays for refugees, exiles